Back to Home

 • Inventory data (e.g. names, addresses, functions, organizational affiliation, etc.);

-• Contact details (e.g. email, telephone/fax numbers, etc.);
+• Contact details (e.g. email, telephone/fax numbers etc.);

-• Content data (e.g. text entries, image files, videos, etc.);
+• Content data (e.g., text entries, image files, videos, etc.);

-• Usage data (e.g. access data);
+• Usage data (e.g., access data);

-• Meta/communication data (e.g. IP addresses).
+• Metadata/communication data (e.g. IP addresses).

 2. Recipients or categories of recipients of personal data